Skip to navigation Skip to content

 Outstanding items

 This section will display if the customer has selected Provide details later in any of the previous sections of the claim.
-Select the item to go back to the relevant section of the claim to make the update.
+The items can be selected, and the customer will go back to the relevant section of the claim to make the update.

 Confirm details